 Transferring a colony

-You’ve got your bees.
+Now you’ve got your bees.
 Here is what you will need to transfer the bees from a nuc and into a beehive.

 Hive floor and entrance block.

 Six DN4 Hoffman deep frames and foundation, or five if using a WBC hive.

-- A dummy board or an additional frame of foundation.
+A dummy board or an additional frame of foundation.

 Feeder.
 Either contact or rapid feeder.

 Move the colony to its new site.